natenka/pyneng-book-en/docs/source/book/17_serialization/index.rst

 * YAML is very convenient to use to describe parameters because it has a nice syntax

   * for example, it can be settings for different objects (IP addresses, VLANs, etc.)
-  * at least knowing the YAML format will be useful when using Ansible
+  * at least knowing YAML format will be useful when using Ansible

 For each of these formats, Python has a module that makes them easier to work with.